schalkneethling/150days-of-html/content/book/day023/_index.md

   href="https://insights.developer.mozilla.org/reports/pdf/MDN-Web-DNA-Report-2020.pdf"
   type="application/pdf"
   referrerpolicy="no-referrer"
-  >MDN Web DNA Report 2020</a
+  >MDN Web DNA Report 2020 (PDF document, 1.2MB)</a
 >
 ```

 The above instructs the browser to not send along the [`Referrer` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referer) when following the hyperlink.

-> NOTE: From the HTML specification documentation: "The target, download, ping, rel, hreflang, type, and referrerpolicy attributes must be omitted if the href attribute is not present."
+> NOTE: From the HTML specification documentation: "The target, download, ping, rel, hreflang, type, and referrerpolicy attributes must be omitted if the `href` attribute is not present."

 [See in its original context](https://html.spec.whatwg.org/#the-a-element)

 And that covers the anchor element.
 Wow!
 Who knew there was so much to this seemingly simple backbone of the internet?
-You, that's who! 😁

-I hope you found this interesting and insightful.
+Well now, you, that's who! 😁 I hope you found this interesting and insightful.

 ### Related reading

 - [Additional reading regarding the `download` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a#attr-download)
 - [Busting frame busting: a study of clickjacking vulnerabilities at popular sites](https://seclab.stanford.edu/websec/framebusting/)

-Until then, keep making the web awesome!

-~..~ Schalk Neethling - [@schalkneethling](https://twitter.com/schalkneethling) pretty much everywhere :)